Berlin State Library: Haus Unter Den Linden

 The original main building was built between 1908 and 1913 by the Prussian Construction and Financial Directorate of Berlin, then responsible for public constructions in the city.
 The Neo Baroque design is by popular Wilhelmine court architect Ernst von Ihne and was further adapted by Alexander Baerwald, who was in charge of the construction management.
 In front of the building is an equestrian statue of Frederick the Great.
 The building was 40% damaged during World War II, and after the division of Berlin wound up in East Berlin.
 After delays and cost overruns, a 15 year restoration project was finally completed in January 2021, including a new translucent central reading room on the ruins of the old dome.
 The central location is now the historical research library housing the collection up to and including 1945.
+As part of the restoration a museum was incorporated in the museum's ground floor.
+The so called Stabi Kulturwerk houses exhibits on the library's histories and a selection of valuable books and manuscripts.

 Haus Potsdamer Straße

 This is the newer building in the Kulturforum on Potsdamer Straße in West Berlin, designed by Hans Scharoun with substantial participation by Edgar Wisniewski.
 Construction began in 1967 to house those parts of the library's evacuated holdings from the western Allied occupation zones at the end of World War II.
 After 11 years of construction, it was finally dedicated by Federal President Walter Scheel and opened to the public in 1978.
 It was renovated from 1999 to 2001.
 The building is currently being further redeveloped into a modern research library as a companion to the Haus Unter den Linden and will house the collection from 1946 onwards.

+In February 2026, the Prussian Cultural Heritage Foundation announced that beginning in 2030, the Potsdamer Straße location would close for eleven years for intensive renovations.
+The German Federal Government will contribute 1.1 billion euros.
+The renovations include the removal of an estimated thirty tons of harmful material, including asbestos.
+Because the building has historical monument status, each piece of the building must be "photographed, cataloged, and numbered before it is cleaned and stored," the official leading the renovation project told the Tagesspiegel.